Strengthening employee engagement

 Our success is inseparable from the commitment of our employees, commitment that is explained by the place given to women and men who are at the heart of Virbac and its major decisions.
 Every day, we are committed to evolving our modes of operation and meeting the ongoing challenges of globalization, changing markets and new technologies, while adhering to our values of proximity with each of our customers.

-In such an environment, the issue of human capital is fully in line with that of the company, our ambition being to support in the development of organizations and professions, as well as the specific needs of the teams, by building a strong partnership with managers and all employees.
+In such an environment, the issue of human capital is fully in line with that of the company, our ambition being to support the development of organizations and professions, as well as the specific needs of the teams, by building a strong partnership with managers and all employees.

 GROUP GOVERNANCE AND HR POLICY